 - The Bretton Woods Agreement.
 It resulted in the US Dollar becoming the de facto international reserve currency and the de facto international currency of trade.

 Understand that this [the Bretton Woods Agreement] created an additional outlet for the excess US labor, making it easier to buy from the United States since all world trade took place in US Dollars.

-The total lack of competition–globally–acted as bar preventing the creation of any more excess labor.
+The total lack of competition–globally–acted as a bar preventing the creation of any more excess labor.

 The current problems affecting the United States stem from several key factors: